SwissDataScienceCenter/renku-python/design/001-new-workflow-commands/001-new-workflow-commands.md

 ![grouped run metadata](grouped-run-metadata.svg)

 A new type `renku:GroupedRun` is introduced to keep track of workflows composed of steps.
 Instead of `renku:CommandParameterBase` entries, this has `renku:ParameterMapping` entries that expose parameter of child steps on the grouped run.
 A `renku:ParameterMapping` can point to multiple mapped parameters, but can only be pointed to by one `renku:GroupedRun`.
+Also allows defining links between child steps' parameter to enforce an executon order, using the `renku:ParameterLink` node pointed to by `renku:workflowLinks`.
+A `ParameterLink` has a `renku:linkSource` originating in a `renku:CommandOutput` and points to one or more `renku:CommandInput` as a `renku:linkSink`.

 #### looped runs